JetBrains/amper/docs/src/user-guide/product-types/index.md

 ---
 description: |
-  Learn about the different product types supported by Amper:
+  Learn about the different product types supported by Kargo:
   JVM, mobile, or native applications; JVM or KMP libraries, etc.
 ---
 # Product types